CozyCone/Projects/Balram/Readme.md

 # 💻 Contributing

-If you would like to contribute to the LangChain Chatbot, please follow these steps:
+If you would like to contribute to Balram, please follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix